 Fourier transform infrared (FTIR) spectral study of the azomethine based chelator of heteroleptic M2+ complexes

-The functional groups present in a compound helps for identification and to distinguish it from others.
-Usually, amongst all the spectroscopic techniques available, fourier transform spectroscopy (FT-IR) serves best for this purpose and so, it is employed as an effective tool to detect important FGs (functional groups) that are present in the newly synthesized metal complexes.
+The functional groups present in a compound help for identification and to distinguish it from others.
+Usually, amongst all the spectroscopic techniques available, Fourier transform spectroscopy (FT-IR) serves best for this purpose.
+So, it is employed as an effective tool to detect important FGs (functional groups) that are present in the newly synthesized metal complexes.
 Taking cognizance of key absorption bands for complexes and those published in different literature on similar systems, significant IR bands for this recent work were tentatively assigned [1].
 In the spectrum of the azomethine-based chelator, the vibrational band characteristics of primary amine and carbonyl were not observed.
 This shows the production of imine (H-C=N) FG in the chelator.
 The 1633 cm-1 band often assigned to imine group of a Schiff base chelator, were seen to have shifted to entirely different frequencies between 1616 – 1642 cm-1 in all the complexes, hence, a clear indication of chelation between the metal ions and the imine-N [10].
 This is complemented by the presence of new weak bands ranging from 457 – 580 cm−1 and 513 – 647 cm−1.
 Observations of this kind are respectively associated with coordinations between M–O (i.e., metal to oxygen bond) and M–N (i.e., metal to nitrogen) vibration modes [1, 4, 16, 18, 32].
 The hydroxyl group (ʋO-H) vibration bands were seen in [Zn(C30H21O3N5S)]nH2O complex at 3405 cm−1.
-This that coordination for the complex was not through the O-site whereas, in for the other three complexes the hydroxyl group deprotonated, and it is conceivable that via the deprotonated naphthol oxygen atom, the metallic ion coordinated with the ligand, this is evident because of the absence of OH absorption band noticed in the metal complexes’ spectra.
+This that coordination for the complex was not through the O-site whereas, in for the other three complexes the hydroxyl group deprotonated, and it is conceivable that via the deprotonated naphthol oxygen atom, the metallic ion coordinated with the ligand.
+This is evident because of the absence of OH absorption band noticed in the metal complexes’ spectra.
 However, wide bands were present in the three complexes’ spectra between 3380 and 3450 cm-1, these bands are said to be associated with the hydroxide group of H2O molecules [8].
 Other strong bands were also observed in the organic moiety of complexes such as 1559 and 1613 cm-1 and 1514 and 1584 cm-1, respectively given to C=C bending and stretching vibrations for C-N. Vibration band at 1330–1342 cm-1 was allotted to C-NO2 [21, 9].
-The v(phenolic C-O) band usually assigned to Schiff base chelator at 1341 cm–1 shifted to lower frequencies in the spectral of Zn, Cu and Ni(II) metal complexes and was seen between 1116–1147 cm–1 and this is explained as the impact of the hydroxyl oxygen involvement in coordination bond [2, 10].
+The v(phenolic C-O) band usually assigned to Schiff base chelator at 1341 cm–1 shifted to lower frequencies in the spectra of Zn, Cu and Ni(II) metal complexes and was seen between 1116–1147 cm–1 and this is explained as the impact of the hydroxyl oxygen involvement in coordination bond [2, 10].

 Ultraviolet visible (electronic) spectral data of the azomethine based chelator of heteroleptic M2+ complexes